larymak/Python-project-Scripts/WEB SCRAPING/WebScraping-Data-Analytics/readme.md

 * salary

 ### User Story
-As a data analyst I want to be able to get web large information in csv
+As a data analyst I want to be able to get web large information in csv file.

-#  Acceptance Criteria
+###  Acceptance Criteria
 Acceptance Criteria

-- It is done when I can make a request to a specified url It is done when I get response from that url It is done when I get the target content from the url It is done when that content is saved in csv file.
+- It is done when I can make a request to a specified url.
+- It is done when I get response from that url.
+- It is done when I get the target content from the url.
+- It is done when that content is saved in csv file.

 #### Sample Output